jonasmcferreira/whiteiron/jhed-wasteland/npcs-and-factions.md

 - **The Hunters' Guild**: Expert trackers and beast slayers, offering bounties and valuable information.
 - **The Frost Syndicate**: A mysterious group that profits from the harsh conditions, possibly engaging in smuggling or black market trading.

-# Worldfunction Notes on Frostblade Warden

-    -As written can make sense as a smuggling organization bringing stuff in and out of Jhed -What does justice in Jhed look like? and does he care about deals that don't relate to him -What are actual origins? once again, this is a design doc not a player handout -"fairness and justice" how much of these are guiding principles in an area where survival is difficult

 ## The Flaming Fools and the Gliding Cloud

 **Name:** The Flaming Fools